gvwilson/sensibleadventures/cloudherd/reboot.md

         *   Bonzon (satisfied): "I thought I recognized your voice - honored." (sketches a bow)
         *   Noxy (confused, but stalling while she mind-speaks to Pillow): "Honored?
 What?"
         *   Bonzon: "Have you not been introduced?
 This is the Most Honored Prince Thokmay of Gandan."
-    *   soldiers' boots clatter on the stairs
-        *   Noxy's heart sinks
-        *   She makes a move toward the parapet
     *   Bonzon orders them to stay where they are
-            *   "My men are good enough to wound, but there are no guarantees"
+        *   Bonzon: "My men are good enough to wound, but there are no guarantees"
+        *   Grappa Gas slingshots the first archer in the head
-        *   Kulbinder attacks, knocking them sideways
+        *   Kulbinder attacks, knocking the second sideways
         *   Bonzon draws his blade
-        *   Kulbinder gets onto the parapet
+        *   Kulbinder yells "Go!"
         *   archers getting back on their feet
         *   Noxy: "Jump!"
+        *   they jump onto the awnings over the goof pen entrances
+        *   run into the goof pen

-## Chapter 10: Duck Droppings
+## Chapter 10: Overnight

 *   goals
-    *   see another cloudherd village
-    *   Noxy discovers that even grownups don't know what to do
+    *   FIXME
 *   details
-    *   the trio land on Pillow
-        *   Noxy had been calling her while escaping
-        *   clouds can go through spiderweb nets
+    *   Noxy scatters the peppers to enrage the goofs
+        *   goes to the tunnel in the back of the goof pen
+        *   Granna Fee told Noxy about it
-        *   it's just really uncomfortable
+            *   it's a secret that only grownups know
-        *   she apologizes to Pillow
-        *   who is even more upset than expected because Kulbinder is bleeding
+    *   Noxy and Thokmay escape Stale into the forest through the tunnel
+        *   Noxy's claustrophobia
-        *   has been shot with an arrow
+        *   argument with Thokmay
+        *   not a cave-in, but the support post breaks
+            *   heart-stopping moment
+        *   wading through the freezing thigh-deep water is the scariest thing Noxy has ever had to do
+    *   go to the winter hut
+        *   have to start a fire so that Noxy's legs won't freeze
+        *   Thokmay has powder in his cache to make the fire smokeless
-    *   they start patching Kulbinder
+    *   Kulbinder finds them at the hut
+        *   "Can't see it, but I can smell it"
+    *   they spend the night together in the hut
+        *   Thokmay has hidden a cache of gear near it
+        *   worrying about trolls
+        *   talk a little
+        *   don't become friends, but the conversation makes Noxy uncomfortable about disliking him
+    *   Noxy decides to steal a cloud and go to Duck Droppings for help
+        *   argument about going directly to the Fifth
+        *   Noxy (angrily): "Do you know how to herd clouds?
+Then be my guest!"
+        *   the tentative overnight reconciliation evaporates
+    *   Bonzon is waiting for them on the platform
+        *   Big Blue is missing
+        *   has Grappa Gas as hostages
+            *   didn't know where Noxy would go
+            *   "Dorbu and Choegyal have your mother and Respected Fee elsewhere"
+            *   "Surrender or they'll pay the price!"
+            *   Noxy: "Like the littles will pay if we don't do what you want?"
-        *   talk as they do it
+            *   Thokmay: "Like the people pay when they don't do what nobles want?"
-        *   Thokmay fills in some back story
+        *   shot hits home - Bonzon is angry
+            *   tell them Aft has taken Big Blue to Duck Droppins with soldiers already
+        *   Grappa Gas opens his mouth to yell
+            *   Bonzon's sword comes down
+            *   Grappa Gas falls
+            *   Noxy hesitates
+            *   then: "Jump!"
-    *   Thokmay: "We're going to the Fifth."
+        *   they run to the edge and jump
-        *   Noxy: "No we're not.
-We're going to get help."
-        *   Argument, but Noxy has the upper hand (she's the only one who can steer the cloud)

-    FIXME

 ## Chapter 11: Flight